gadget-framework/gadget2/docs/userguide.md

 values.
 The default value for $<$epsilon$>$ is 10, which is used whenever it is not defined in the input file.

+\bigskip
 The $<$fleetnames$>$ vector contains a list of all the fleets to be aggregated into a single pseudo fleet for the purposes of the data comparison.
 Similarly, the $<$stocknames$>$ vector contains a list of all the stocks to be aggregated into a single pseudo stock.

+\bigskip
 The $<$function name$>$ defines what likelihood function is to be used to compare the modelled age-length catch distribution to the input age-length catch distribution.
 Currently, there are 8 likelihood functions defined, and the valid function names are:

+\bigskip
-sumofsquares - use a sum of squares functionstratified - use a stratified sum of squares functionmultinomial - use a multinomial functionpearson - use a Pearson functiongamma - use a gamma functionlog
-- use a log functionmvn - use a multivariate normal functionmvlogistic - use a multivariate logistic function
+sumofsquares - use a sum of squares function stratified - use a stratified sum of squares function multinomial - use a multinomial function pearson - use a Pearson function gamma - use a gamma function log - use a log function mvn - use a multivariate normal function mvlogistic - use a multivariate logistic function

+\bigskip
 The $<$multivariate parameters$>$ are only required for the multivariate functions, and Gadget will generate an error if they are specified when they are not required.
 These parameters are described in the following sections.

+\bigskip
 Finally, the file specified by $<$datafile$>$ contains a list of the age-length catch distribution that Gadget is to use to fit the likelihood function to, aggregated according to the aggregation files